 A sleeve gastrectomy typically takes 90 minutes or less, and usually involves a two-night hospital stay.
 During your recovery, you will be given pain medication and proton pump inhibitors.
 You will also need to commit to a liquid diet during the first two weeks of recovery, and a pureed diet for an additional two weeks.
 It is important to eat small meals to avoid stretching out your stomach, which will be much smaller.

 Though the sleeve gastrectomy has dramatic results, it is not a quick fix or a miracle cure.
 Proper diet and exercise is essential for weight loss.
-With the right lifestyle changes, you can lose 30% to 50% of your body weight in 6 months to 3 years.
 Such a dramatic reduction in your weight can also help control conditions such as diabetes, sleep apnea, and other health issues.
 Most noticeably, your lower weight and changes in behavior will help you look better and feel better.
 In fact, you may find yourself living a much fuller life and enjoying physical activities you thought you would never be able to enjoy again.

 ARE YOU A CANDIDATE FOR SLEEVE GASTRECTOMY?